drivendataorg/meta-vsc-descriptor-runtime/README.md

       adding: main.py (deflated 50%)
     ```

-7. **Test your submission by launching an instance of the competition Docker image, simulating the same process that will take place in the official code execution runtime.** This will mount the requisite host directories on the Docker container, unzip `submission/submission.zip` into the root directory of the container, and then execute `main.py` to produce your full set and subset rankings at `submission/submission.tar.gz`.
+7. **Test your submission with `make test-submission`**

+    This command launches an instance of the competition Docker image, simulating the same process that will take place in the official code execution runtime.** The requisite host directories will be mounted on the Docker container, `submission/submission.zip` will be unzipped into the root directory of the container, and `main.py` will be executed to produce your subset rankings.

    ```
    $ make test-submission
    ```

-> ⚠️ **Remember** that for local testing purposes, the `code_execution/data` directory is just a mounted version of what you have saved locally in this project's `data` directory.
-In the official code execution environment, `code_execution/data` will contain just the test set data and a query subset CSV.
+> ⚠️ **Remember** in the official code execution environment, `code_execution/data` will contain just the test set data and a metadata CSV for the query subset.
+But when testing locally, the `code_execution/data` directory is a mounted version of whatever you have saved locally in this project's `data` directory.

 ### Logging